poletaevvlad/TiddlyProxy/README.md

 ## Usage

-Before starting `tiddlyproxy` ensure that TiddlyWiki node.js server (or any other server that supports the Web Server API) is up and running, is accessible from the machine where you are about to start `tiddlyproxy`, and basic authentication is disabled.
+Before starting TiddlyProxy ensure that TiddlyWiki node.js server (or any other server that supports the Web Server API) is up and running, is accessible from the machine where you are about to start TiddlyProxy, and basic authentication is disabled.

-`tiddlyproxy` command-line utility supports several subcommands.
+TiddlyProxy command-line utility supports several subcommands.
 The most important one is `run`.
 To run the server issue the command with the following
 syntax: